 2. Established and emerging targeted genome editing approaches

 Our in vitro HSC readout sets new standards in terms of throughput and turnaround time.
-This allows us to efficiently test a multitude of HSC engineering conditions and tailor the most suitable technological approach to a specific disease or therapeutic application.
+This allows for efficient testing of a multitude of HSC engineering conditions and tailoring the most suitable technological approach to a specific disease or therapeutic application.

 Precision-Based Approach